Various Sample Agreements

 WGSA offers a basic screenwriter’s course in all official South African languages as well as short courses covering specific topics.
 Please feel free to contact the WGSA or check the website for information of our courses on offer.

-South Africa does not have writer agents.
+South Africa does not have an abundance of writer agents.
 The industry is not large enough to make it a viable business.
+Currently we have only a few literary agents that will take on performance writers.
+One such company is Torchwood who is also a member of the WGSA.
 Some writers have international agents.
 International agents will only take on writers who produce enough material to put out and are useful to collect residuals on their behalf.

 We don’t find employment for you, refer, or recommend any performance writer for assignments, but we do facilitate employment opportunities via job alerts.